-Button Description E. The "Create a new data package" button starts a wiz- ard that guides you through the process of creating a new data package.
-8 The "Open" button opens an existing data pack- age (provided you have adequate access permis- sions).
-The "Save" button saves the current data pack- age either locally or on the network.
+Button Description C The "Create a new data package" button starts a wizard that guides you through the process of creating a new data package. a The "Open" button opens an existing data package (provided you have adequate access permissions).
+The "Save" button saves the current data package either locally or on the network.
 The "Duplicate this data package and save locally" button copies the current data package.
-The dupli- cate can be used as a template to create similar data packages. ® The "Search for data" button begins the data pack- age search process.
-If logged in to the KNB, you can search both locally and on the KNB network.
-The "Refresh", "Save search," and "Revise search" buttons are enabled only when the screen contains search results.
+The duplicate can be used as a template to create similar data packages.
+8 The "Search for data" button begins the data package search process.
+If logged in to the KNB, you can search both locally and on the KNB network. □ The "Refresh", "Save search," and "Revise search" buttons are enabled only when the screen contains search results.